 - To fill the doughnuts, make a hole in the crease of each one (anywhere around the white line between the top and bottom).
 Fill a piping bag with your desired filling and pipe into the doughnut until swollen with pride.
 Roughly 20-50g is the optimum quantity, depending on the filling; cream will be less, because it is more aerated.
 You can fit in more than this, but it doesn’t give such a good balance of dough to filling.

 Popular fillings at Bread Ahead are jam, flavoured custards and chocolate.
 Get creative and make these doughuts your own.

 The doughnuts are best eaten straight away, but will keep in an airtight tin and can be reheated to refresh them.

-If it feels like a step too far to create your own doughnuts without help, why not attend a Bread Ahead bakery class here.
-From £80.
+If it feels like a step too far to create your own doughnuts without help, why not attend a Bread Ahead bakery class?
+Information here, classes from £80.